Learning Overview and Objectives

 ACTIVITY #3...Students begin to research and organize their findings with Google Bookmark Manager (training provided if necessary.)
 They use their YV Notebook to build a pool of resources for their project and share with team members.

 ACTIVITY...Students meet in their teams to review collected resources, and use their YV Notebook to plan a series of articles that profile their cause/issue, local residents, experts, community support, and solutions for the project.
 These profiles may include photography, print, audio and video interviews etc.

-- Article 1:Your Community, Your Cause: An introduction to what needs to be improved and why?
+- Article 1:Our Community, Our Cause: An introduction to what needs to be improved and why?

 - Article 2: Neighborhood Interview: A profile on a community member who is directly connected to the issue.

 - Article 3: Expert Interview: A profile on an expert and their insights into possible solutions.

 - Article 4: Compiling the Evidence: An in-depth look at proposed solutions and road maps to improvement.

 - Article 5: Building a Message: An article to wrap it all up, sharing a big-picture view of your investigation, what you've discovered and accomplished so far, and next steps for yourselves and your community.

 SOCIAL MEDIA BLAST #3

 The student teams share their article and invite their social media community to comment and share their thoughts.

 OPTIONAL MEDIA WORKSHOPS